RomeHein/ESPecial/README.md

     <img src="images/add-gpio-panel.png" width="400">
 </p>
 Choose the pin you want to control/listen from the list.
 This list will only display available pins, so you won't have doublons 👌.
-You can switch from INPUT modes, to OUTPUT, LedControl, Analog and I2C.
+You can switch from INPUT modes, to OUTPUT, LedControl, Analog, I2C, ADC and DAC.
 Depending on which mode you choose, parameters may appears.
 Like frequencies, resolutions, address etc.
 When selecting the I2C mode, you be able to scan and detect any slave device.
 The 'save state' checkbox will allow you to save a state in the flash memory of the controller, allowing you to get back your state even after a reboot.
 This is available for digital output and LedControl mode.
 Once you are done with the settings, press 'save' to add the new GPIO.